lukoerfer/simple-pnml-dotnet/README.md

 ## Installation

 ## Usage
-Once the library is included into the project, you can use the static methods of the `PNML` class to either read existing petri nets (from a `string`, `Stream` or `FileInfo`) or create a new petri net container:
+Once the library is included into the project, you can use the static methods of the `PNML` class to either read existing petri nets (e.g. from a `string` or `FileInfo`) or create a new petri net container:

     PNML existing = PNML.Read(...);
     PNML fresh = PNML.Create();

+The API provides some features to improve the work flow when creating new petri nets.

 ## License
 The software is licensed under the [MIT license](https://github.com/lukoerfer/simple-pnml-dotnet/blob/master/LICENSE).